Financial

 If you want to become a CFP, you will need to pass the CFP exam.
 This exam will cover many topics, including:

-All of these topics will be covered on the exam.
+All of these topics will be covered in the exam.

 How many questions will be found on the CFP exam?

-A total of 170 questions will be found on the CFP exam.
-They are split between several sections with three sections containing 29 questions each, three containing 20 questions each, and the final two sections offering 12 and 11 questions.
+The CFP exam has 170 questions.
+They are split into several sections: three sections containing 29 questions each, three containing 20 questions each, and the final two sections offering 12 and 11 questions, respectively.

-What is the accelerated pathway to gain becoming a CFP?
+What is the accelerated pathway to becoming a CFP?

 If you already have specific industry certifications or education, you might be able to become a certified financial planner much faster.
 In addition, those holding specific certifications or an advanced degree can use the accelerated path to become a CFP.
 These credentials include: